 PPI was sold by many financial institutions as a way of ensuring they could make their payments if they came out of work through accident, sickness or unemployment.
 But it was often mis-sold as well to customers who didn’t want it, didn’t need it or would not have been able to claim on it.

 In some cases it was even added to loans or mortgages without the customer even being aware it had been added.

-Santander have set aside more than £900 million to pay out successful PPI claims, much less than many of its competitors, but still a huge amount of money.
+Santander have set aside more than £1.2bn to pay out successful PPI claims.

 Do you think you may have been mis-sold?

 Could you have been mis-sold PPI by Abbey National?

 There are a number of ways it could have happened: